Stripe PHP Payment Integration Guide

 );

-Use a stable idempotency key derived from your internal order ID and the attempt number.
-Stripe stores the result of the first request with that key and returns the same result if you call again with the same key within 24 hours.
+Use a stable idempotency key derived from your order ID and attempt number.
+Stripe stores the result of the first request and returns the same result if you call again with the same key within 24 hours.

 If you need to charge the same card again without collecting details each time, attach a PaymentMethod to a Customer in Stripe and store the Stripe Customer ID in your database.